 He didn’t listen and continued to work at an incredible pace.

 7. This painting allowed him to earn numerous commissions in Venice

 Just about every artist in history has a particular painting that established himself as a master.
-In the case of Tintoretto, the Miracle of the Slave qualifies as the defining painting in the artist’s career.
+In the case of Tintoretto, the Miracle of the Slave qualifies as the defining painting of the artist’s career.

-This commission was followed by a large number of commissions, most prominently commissions intended to decorate sidewalls of chapels all around Venice.
+This commission was followed by a large number of commissions, most prominently commissions intended to decorate the sidewalls of chapels all around Venice.

 He completed a work called “Saint Roch Cures the Plaque Victims” just a year later in 1549 for the church of San Rocco, one of the multiple commissions he received.

 Remarkably, he also painted two more works to decorate the walls of the Scuola Grande di San Marco.
 Both were painted between 1562 and 1566 and are called “Saint Mark’s Body Brought to Venice” and “Finding of the body of St Mark.”